Barnard 150 - The Seahorse Nebula: Image Processing Walkthrough

 Invert the image again

-Blend in the Lum image using the ChannelCombination tool in color mode and just enable the L channel - see panel screensnap below.
+Blend in the Lum image using the ChannelCombination tool in color mode and enable just the L channel - see panel screensnap below.

 Do a CT to tweak the color and tones